nus-cs2103/website-base/admin/tp-constraints.md

 {% call show_constraint("Constraint-Typing-Preferred") -%}
 The product should be targeting users who can type fast and prefer typing over other means of input.<br>
-%%**Reason**: to increase comparability of products, and to make feature evaluation easier for peer evaluators.%%
+%%**Reason**: by enforcing some similarity among target users of the projects, we hope to make the projects more comparable with each other.%%
 {%- endcall  %}

 {% call show_constraint("Constraint-Single-User") -%}